 The Insert command places a complete project from an embroidery file or graphic file into the existing open file.
 To insert a file into the active project, use one of the following:

-- Click on File>Insert - Use the keyboard shortcut of CTRL + Insert. - Click on the Insert button on the main toolbar.
+- Click on File>Insert - Click on the Insert button on the main toolbar.